 Character growth or change is integral to great stories.
-Giving characters bad as well as good character traits means your characters have tendencies and predispositions.
-It also helps to spark ideas for backstory, for how they acquired their dominant qualities in the first place.
+Giving characters bad as well as good character traits makes your characterization deeper.
+It also helps to spark ideas for multiple elements of backstory, for how the character acquired these dominant qualities in the first place.

-- Features of personality or value system that benefit people and others: Qualities such as kindness, empathy or nurturing
+- Features of personality or character that tend to be ascribed positive values: Qualities such as kindness, empathy or generosity

 - People’s qualities that a culture or society deems ‘noble’, ‘virtuous’ or desirable